Journeys of Gods, Family Ancestors

 Celebrating Tet in Hanoi

 In the weeks before Tet, city-dwellers journey to their home villages with gifts for their relatives and offerings for ancestors.
-People clean and paint their houses, pay old debts and purchase new clothes, household goods and holiday foods in order to start the year off right.
-Flowering peach blossoms and mandarin orange trees decorate homes, for Tet also welcomes the spring season.
+People clean and paint their houses, pay old debts, and purchase new clothes, household goods, and holiday foods in order to start the year off right.
+Flowering peach blossoms and mandarin orange trees decorate homes, because Tet also welcomes the spring season.

 On Tet eve, families honor their ancestors at household altars and share the year's last meal.
 The first person to enter the home after midnight is carefully chosen to set the luck for the year.

 The Ancestral Altar: Sacred Center of a Home